katjatuma/katjatuma.github.io/index.md

 # Research

 <p style="text-align: left;">
 I am passionate about building and evaluating methods for analyzing security threats and vulnerabilities in software systems.
-I like to work on solving practical problems with direct impact to the society.
+I like to work on solving practical problems with direct impact.
 I particularly focus on:

 <ul style="text-align: left;">